Immune Health

 Echinacea has been shown to increase macrophage activity and reduce the severity of cold symptoms (The Lancet Infectious Diseases, 2007).

-Why It Helps: High in iodine, zinc, and antioxidants, all critical to immune health.
+High in iodine and antioxidants, that is critical to immune health.

 Science Says:

-Kelp’s antioxidants and minerals support thyroid function and immune cell communication, especially during times of stress (Journal of Nutrition, 2003).
+Kelp’s support thyroid function and immune cell communication, especially during times of stress (Journal of Nutrition, 2003).

 Science Says: